-These changes in our operating assets and liabilities were largely offset by the following:
+These changes in our operating assets and liabilities were partially offset by the following:

-- a \$33.4 million increase in deferred revenue as a result of the growth of our customer and user bases; - a \$5.8 million increase in accrued expenses and other current liabilities primarily associated with increases in employeerelated accruals as a result of increases in headcount and bonuses; - a \$3.2 million increase in accounts payable; and - a \$1.2 million decrease in prepaid expenses and other current assets.
+- \$22.5 million increase in increased prepaid commissions partially offset by related amortization; - \$14.3 million increase in accounts receivable, unbilled balances and advance billings; - \$5.2 million decrease in operating lease liabilities; and - \$4.0 million increase in prepaid expenses and other current assets.

-Net Cash Provided By (Used In) Investing Activities
+Net Cash Provided Used In Investing Activities

-Our investing activities consist primarily of investments in and maturities of marketable securities, capital expenditures for property and equipment, and capitalized software development costs.
+Our investing activities consist primarily of purchases, maturities, and sales of marketable securities; capitalized software development costs; and capital expenditures for property and equipment.

-For the year ended December 31, 2020, cash provided by investing activities was \$173.6 million as a result of \$312.4 million of proceeds from maturities and sales of marketable securities, net of purchases, partially offset by \$119.3 million in cash paid for an acquisition, net of cash acquired, \$10.6 million in capitalized software development costs, \$6.5 million in purchases of property and equipment, and \$2.3 million in purchases of intangible assets related to the purchase of a defensive patent.
+For the year ended December 31, 2022, cash used in investing activities was \$395.6 million as a result of the following:

+- \$207.7 million of purchases of marketable securities, net of proceeds from maturities; - \$157.7 million, net of cash acquired, paid for the acquisition of FourQ; - \$19.2 million in capitalized software development costs; and - \$11.0 million in purchases of property and equipment.

-For the year ended December 31, 2019, cash used in investing activities was \$408.5 million as a result of \$398.8 million of purchases of marketable securities, net of proceeds from maturities and sales, \$5.1 million in capitalized software development costs, and \$4.6 million in purchases of property and equipment.
+For the year ended December 31, 2021, cash used in investing activities was \$506.9 million as a result of the following:

+- \$483.7 million of purchases of marketable securities, net of proceeds from maturities; - \$14.5 million in capitalized software development costs; and - \$8.7 million in purchases of property and equipment.